soedinglab/MMseqs2/README.md

         mmseqs createdb examples/QUERY.fasta queryDB
         mmseqs createdb examples/DB.fasta targetDB

 If the target database will be used several times, we recommend to precompute an index of `targetDB` as this saves overhead computations.
 The index should be created on a computer that has the at least the same amount of memory as the computer that performs the search.

-Transfer of large database files via NFS quickly becomes time-limiting for MMseqs2.
-Therefore, ideally the database and database index file should be stored on a fast local drive.

         mmseqs createindex targetDB tmp

-MMseqs2 will create, if it does not exist already, a temporary directory `tmp` in which intermediate results are stored.
-You can also specify a different path, for example on a local drive to reduce load on a shared filesystem or to provide a fast local drive.
+MMseqs2 stores intermediate results in `tmp`.
+Using a fast local drive can reduce load on a shared filesystem and increase speed.

-:exclamation: In MPI mode all databases and temporary directory need to be accessible by all nodes.
+To run the search execute:

+        mmseqs search queryDB targetDB resultDB tmp

-The `mmseqs search` searches the `queryDB` against the `targetDB`.
-The sensitivity can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).
-If you require the exact alignment information in later steps add the option `-a`, without this parameter MMseqs2 will automatically decide if the exact alignment boundaries need to be saved to disk.
+The sensitivity of the `search` can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).

+If you require the exact alignment information (Sequence identity, alignment string, ...) in later steps add the option `-a`, without this parameter MMseqs2 will automatically decide if the exact alignment criteria to optimize computational time.

 Please ensure that, in case of large input databases, the `tmp` directory provides enough free space.
 Our user guide provides or information about [disk space requirements](https://github.com/soedinglab/mmseqs2/wiki#prefiltering-module).

-To run the search execute:

-        mmseqs search queryDB targetDB resultDB tmp

 Then convert the result database into a BLAST-tab formatted database (format: qId, tId, seqIdentity, alnLen, mismatchCnt, gapOpenCnt, qStart, qEnd, tStart, tEnd, eVal, bitScore).

         mmseqs convertalis queryDB targetDB resultDB resultDB.m8

-Use the option `--format-output "query,target,qaln,taln"` to return query and target accession and the pairwise alignments in tab separated format.
+The output can be customized wit the `--format-output` option e.g.  `--format-output "query,target,qaln,taln"` returns the query and target accession and the pairwise alignments in tab separated format.
 You can choose many different [output columns](https://github.com/soedinglab/mmseqs2/wiki#custom-alignment-format-with-convertalis) in the `convertalis` module.
 Make sure that you used the option `-a` to search (`mmseqs search ... -a`).

         mmseqs convertalis queryDB targetDB resultDB resultDB.pair --format-output "query,target,qaln,taln"